Usage of the Low-Level Interface

 ⋮

 Now the solutions can be plotted.
-Here the two states of the reactor and the corresponding steady states are plotted:
+Here the two states of the reactor and the corresponding steady states are visualized:

 plot(ode_sol, title = "Disinfection CSTR")